Tochemey/goakt/readme.md

 One can enable/disable tracing on a Go-Akt actor system to instrument and measure the performance of some of the methods.
 Go-Akt uses under the hood [OpenTelemetry](https://opentelemetry.io/docs/instrumentation/go/) to instrument a system.
 One just need to use the `WithTracing` option when instantiating a Go-Akt actor system and use the default [Telemetry](./telemetry/telemetry.go) engine or set a custom one with `WithTelemetry` option of the actor system.

+#### Metrics

+One can enable/disable metrics on a Go-Akt actor system to collect the following metrics:
+- Actor Metrics:
+    - Number of children
+    - Number of messages stashed
+    - Number of Restarts
+    - Last message received processing latency in milliseconds
+- System Metrics:
+    - Total Number of Actors

+Go-Akt uses under the hood [OpenTelemetry](https://opentelemetry.io/docs/instrumentation/go/) to instrument a system.
+One just need to use the `WithMetric` option when instantiating a Go-Akt actor system and use the default [Telemetry](./telemetry/telemetry.go) engine or set a custom one with `WithTelemetry` option of the actor system.

 #### Logging